darekf77/lodash-walk-object/README.md

 # WALK ALL PROPERTIES DEEP IN OBJECT AND CHANGE VALUES

-With this library you will go deep through all properties in your javascript object with nice possibility to change their values without confusion.
+This library let you go deep through all properties in your javascript object with nice possibility to change theirs values without confusion.

-In this library there are 2 basic functions:
+# WALK OBJECT

 **walk.Object( myJSObject, iteratorFunction )**

-and

 **walk.ObjectBy( myObjectPropert, contextObject  , iteratorFunction )**